PrefectHQ/prefect/docs/guides/receiving-input-when-paused.md

 # Receiving input when pausing or suspending a flow run
 !!! tip "Experimental"

-    The `wait_for_input` parameter used in the `pause_flow_run` or `suspend_flow_run` methods is an experimental feature.
+    The `wait_for_input` parameter used in the `pause_flow_run` or `suspend_flow_run` functions is an experimental feature.
 The interface or behavior of this feature may change without warning in future releases.

     If you encounter any issues, please let us know in Slack or with a Github issue.